New Exploration Opportunities in Brazil

 - The 16th Round (2019) will focus on producing and prospective exploration areas in the East Margin: Jacuipe, Camamu-Almada.
 Ultra-deep Campos and Santos acreage outside the pre-salt polygon will also be offered.

-- The 17th Round (2020) shifts focus back to the Equatorial Margin, with blocks from the Pará-Maranhão Offshore Basins, Pelotas, and Potiguar; again with ultra-deep waters outside the presalt Campos and Santos basins.
+- The 17th Round (rescheduled to 2021) shifts focus back to the Equatorial Margin, with blocks from the Pará-Maranhão Offshore Basins, Pelotas, and Potiguar; again with ultra-deep waters outside the presalt Campos and Santos basins.

-- For the 18th Round (2021) the Ceará Basin, Pelotas, and ultra-deep waters outside the presalt polygon of the Espírito Santo Basin will be the targets.
+- For the 18th Round (expected 2022) the Ceará Basin, Pelotas, and ultra-deep waters outside the presalt polygon of the Espírito Santo Basin will be the targets.

 Finally, a so-called Transfer of Rights process has promised to release additional reserves in blocks adjacent to areas operated by Petrobras and is expected to commence in 2019.